 How to air-condition your home responsibly

 Cooling your home in the summer can use a lot of energy.
-According to a recent article in The Washington Post, air conditioning use in places such as China and India is booming, while in the United States, the habit of cranking up the AC continues unabated.
+According to a recent article in The Washington Post, air conditioning use in places such as China and India is starting to boom, and in the United States, the habit of cranking up the AC continues unabated.
 But in a hot summer, cooling indoor spaces can seem indispensable to occupant health and comfort.
 How do you ensure that you are using your home's unit in a responsible manner?

 - Have an energy auditor test your home's envelope.